isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-11-25-post-Publication of Singapore's Risk Assessments and National Strategies.md

 being one of the more recently AML/CFT-regulated sectors in Singapore – though this has improved over time.</p>
 <h5><strong>VARA</strong></h5>
-<p>6 Given the fast pace of developments within the virtual assets space,
+<p>Given the fast pace of developments within the virtual assets space, Singapore
-Singapore is cognisant of the importance of keeping abreast of emerging risks.
+is cognisant of the importance of keeping abreast of emerging risks.
 Due to <strong>virtual assets’ higher inherent risks</strong>, Singapore continues to pay attention to these emerging risks to ensure that our AML/CFT/CPF regime addresses these risks.
 The findings of the VARA complement existing risk assessments published and seek to provide deeper insights into specific risk areas and enable the industry to adopt a more targeted approach to address the relevant risks.</p>
-<p>7 According to the VARA, <strong>PSMDs could be exposed to ML/TF/PF risks arising from the acceptance of digital payment tokens (“DPTs”)</strong>,
+<p>According to the VARA, <strong>PSMDs could be exposed to ML/TF/PF risks arising from the acceptance of digital payment tokens (“DPTs”)</strong>,
 which may carry inherent risks due to the features of DPTs themselves.
 Notwithstanding, under the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Regulations 2019, <strong>PSMDs are required to conduct customer due diligence on the person before entering into the transaction if the payment in DPTs exceeds S$20,000</strong>.